Showing posts with label Metal. Show all posts

 "What is this that stands before me,a figure in black which points at me".

-That mysterious dark silhouette appeard in a dream "Geezer" Bulter had was, probably Satan and it might have been inspired by the occult stories that he red at that time, according to what he told in some of his interiews, later on.
+That mysterious dark silhouette appeard in a dream "Geezer" Bulter had was probably Satan and it might have been inspired by the occult stories he was into, at that time, according to what he revealed in some of his interviews, later on.

 Also, it might symbolize the materialization of a